 Chic, Cosmopolite et Éblouissante : l'Alliance Inattendue du Second Empire et des Textiles Africains

-The Napoleon III, or Second Empire, style is making a subtle and bold comeback in the world of decoration.
-Long seen as a symbol of frozen bourgeois opulence, this style now reveals timeless potential when combined with contemporary pieces from African craftsmanship.
-At the crossroads of imperial splendor and vibrant African motifs, a new aesthetic is taking shape: sophisticated, authentic and resolutely cosmopolitan.
+The Napoleon III style, also known as the Second Empire, is making a bold and subtle return to the world of interior design.
+Once considered a symbol of rigid bourgeois opulence, this aesthetic is now revealing its timeless potential—especially when paired with contemporary pieces from African craftsmanship.
+At the crossroads of imperial grandeur and Africa’s vibrant patterns, a new design language emerges: sophisticated, authentic, and unapologetically cosmopolitan.

-At the Brussels Opera, in the grand foyer and the royal box of the Théâtre de la Monnaie, on the occasion of an exceptional shooting, our collection comes to life in a sumptuous setting.
-Cushions with flamboyant wax prints or in very graphic traditional bogolan, Baoulé plaids with subtle weaves and wax tablecloths transform these historical settings into a universe where our history meets other, more unexpected, artisanal know-how.
-This marriage of styles tells the story of a dialogue between eras and continents: a rediscovery of opulence that reinvents the codes of the Second Empire.
+At the Brussels Opera, in the Grand Foyer and Royal Box of the Théâtre de la Monnaie, our collection comes to life in a truly spectacular setting.
+Flamboyant wax-print cushions, striking graphic-patterned textiles, subtly woven Baoulé throws, and eye-catching wax tablecloths transform these historic spaces into a world where European heritage meets unexpected artisanal influences.
+This fusion of styles tells the story of a dialogue between eras and continents—a reimagining of opulence that reinvents the codes of the Second Empire.

-The trick to achieving this fusion?
-Play on contrasts without being scared.
-Combine the richness of Second Empire furniture with contemporary textiles with clean lines and dynamic patterns.
-By combining these elements, you breathe a subtle modernity, a cosmopolitan spirit that transcends eras and genres.
-You get an interior where every detail tells a story, where opulence meets sobriety, and where each piece dialogues with the other in a harmony of colors and textures.
+Mastering contrast without excess.
+Pair the richness of Second Empire furniture with contemporary textiles featuring clean lines and dynamic patterns.
+This combination infuses modernity into a classic setting, creating a cosmopolitan spirit that transcends eras and styles.
+The result?
+An interior where every detail tells a story, where opulence meets minimalism, and where each piece interacts in perfect harmony of colors and textures.

 Back to blog